diptavo/diptavo.github.io/pages/about.md

 <p align="justify">

-I earned my <b>Ph.D. in Biostatistics</b> in 2019 from the <a href="https://sph.umich.edu/biostat/">Department of Biostatistics</a>, <a href="https://umich.edu/">University of Michigan</a>, Ann Arbor, under the supervision of <a href="https://sph.umich.edu/faculty-profiles/lee-seunggeun.html">Seunggeun (Shawn) Lee</a>.
-In my <a href="https://diptavo.github.io/pages/pubs.html#dissertation">Ph.D. thesis</a> titled "Statistical Methods for Gene-based and Gene-Set Analysis", I worked on novel statistical methods for identifying pleiotropic rare variants and associations of pathways with diseases.
-My dissertation work led to <b>three publications</b>, two of which were in <i>Genetic Epidemiology</i> and one in <i>The American Journal of Human Genetics</i>.
-Additionally, as a member of the Center for Statistical Genetics, I have worked closely with <a href="https://sph.umich.edu/faculty-profiles/boehnke-michael.html">Michael Boehnke</a>, <a href="https://sph.umich.edu/faculty-profiles/scott-laura.html">Laura Scott</a> and <a href="https://sph.umich.edu/faculty-profiles/sen-ananda.html">Ananda Sen</a>.
+I earned my <b>Ph.D. in Biostatistics</b> in 2019 from the <a href="https://sph.umich.edu/biostat/">Department of Biostatistics</a>, <a href="https://umich.edu/">University of Michigan</a>, Ann Arbor, under the supervision of <a href="https://sph.umich.edu/faculty-profiles/lee-seunggeun.html">Seunggeun (Shawn) Lee</a> working on <a href="https://diptavo.github.io/pages/pubs.html#dissertation">Statistical Methods for Gene-based and Gene-Set Analysis</a> .

 </p>